bulatgrzegorz/bulatgrzegorz.github.io/_posts/2026-08-26-recovering-service-caches.md

 });
 ```

-The service publishes an event and then consumes its own event to update its state, exactly the same way it would consume an event produced by anyone else.
+The service publishes an event and then consumes it to update its state, exactly the same way it would consume an event produced by anyone else.
 The trade-off is that reads are eventually consistent — right after a `PUT`, your own `GET` might not see it yet.
 We accept that here.

 ## One log, two consumers